This disease was first described in British medical literature in the early years of the 20th century.

 Recurrent corneal erosions can cause severe eye pain or discomfort, abnormal sensitivity to light (photophobia), blurred vision, and the sensation of a foreign body (such as dirt or an eyelash) in the eye.

 A small percentage of people with Alport syndrome can develop smooth muscle tumors known as leiomyomas.
 Details include:

 - Location: These tumors can occur in the respiratory, gastrointestinal, or female reproductive systems.

 - They are usually painless.

 - Inhibitor: These tumors can interfere with normal functions, such as breathing, digestion, and fertility.

 Abnormal blood vessels

-Additional symptoms can occur in certain individuals with Alport syndrome.
+Additional symptoms can occur in specific individuals with Alport syndrome.

-In a small number of men, aneurysms of the chest or abdominal parts of the aorta, the main artery that carry blood from the heart, have developed.
+In a small number of men, aneurysms of the chest or abdominal parts of the aorta, the main artery that carries blood from the heart, have developed.